mmbman/Katagiri/jewel-mirror-awareness.md

 At that time you can live with other people peacefully.

+Otherwise it is very hard to live in peace and harmony with other sentient beings.

+That is why the fifth stage is the most important practice, and our final goal, toward which we strive forever.

+And when we reach it, erroneous imaginations cease.
+Perverted views cease.
+When perverted views cease, and we have to do someting, it is completely beyond any matters for discussion.
+You just stand alone and unmoved.
+You just act.
+That is pretty hard, for we usually expect, and criticize.

+So when the erroneous imaginations cease, the acquiescent mind realizes itself.
+Very naturally, there is peaceful mind, and it realizes itself.
+Simultaneously there is peaceful life.
+Just walk, just like this.
+That is peace.
+Real peace.

+#### Text:

+> If you want to conform to the ancient way
+> please observe the ancients of former times;
+> When about to fulfill the way of buddhahood,
+> one gazed a tree for ten aeons,
+> Like a tiger leaving part of its prey,
+> a horse with a white left hind leg.

+#### Commentary:

+Buddha, Bodhidharma, many Patriarchs practiced for any number of years.
+Bodhidharma came to China and sat for nine years without doing anything else.

+That's pretty hard practice.

+So you should pay attention to what the buddhas and patriarchs did.
+Even though you don't understand it.

 If you really want to develop your life, your life is exactly the same as the lives of Buddhas and Patriarchs.
 They followed a certain way of life, and so can you.
 Your life is not different from theirs.

 So that’s why if you want to conform to the ancient ways, to conform to the perfect harmony of your life and the lives of all sentient beings, please observe what the buddhas and patriarchs did.

 Because they are a very good example.

-When about of fulfill the way of buddhahood: this means to become a Buddha.
+“When about of fulfill the way of buddhahood”: this means to become a Buddha.
 To become a buddha you stand alone, unmoved.

 Act.